swarm-citi-usp/smart-abac-elixir/README.md

 # ABAC-them

-This is a new access control model.
+This is a new Attribute-Based Access Control (ABAC) model.

 It is named after the initial of its features:

 - Typed: attributes have types
 - Hierarchical: attributes can have hierarchies
-- Enumeration: policies are created by enumerating accepted values
+- Enumerated: policies are created by enumerating accepted values
-- Multiple Attributes: each policy container can have more than one attribute
+- Multi-Attribute: each policy container can have more than one attribute

 ## Installation

 ```
-$ git clone git@gitlab.com:swarm-unit/fepama.git
+$ git clone git@gitlab.com:swarm-unit/abac-them.git
 $ mix deps.get
 $ mix test # run the tests to ensure everything is working
 ```